 - Don't allow your pet to lick or chew at the incision, as it will delay healing.

 - It may be necessary for you to purchase an Elizabethan collar at your local pet supply store to prevent your pet from injuring himself or herself.

 - Your pet was given anesthesia for surgery, which sometimes makes pets feel nauseous.
 Offer your pet a small amount of food and water but if they do not want to eat, do not force them.

 - Your pet was also given an injection of a pain reliever (Rimadyl®) that lasts 24 hours.
 Do not give your pet any other medications, especially human medications which are deadly to pets.

 - Although spay or neuter is a common surgery, it is still a major surgery.
 Therefore, it is very important to limit their activity to allow them to recover.

 - Do not allow them to run, jump or engage in rough play for a full week after surgery.

 - A pet normally kept outdoors should be kept indoors for at least 24 hours as they recover from the anesthesia.

 - For cats, please use shredded newspaper instead of litter to help keep the incision clean.

-- You may bathe your pet after 7 days, but do not submerge him in water and do not scrub the incision.
+- You may bathe your pet after seven days, but do not submerge them in water and do not scrub the incision.